 The Nigerian Air Force recruitment portal is currently open for application.

-Due to the high demand for security in the country, the NAF has announced its desperate need for qualified candidates who are able and willing to work to protect the nation from internal crises.
+Because of the high demand for security in the country, the NAF has announced its desperate need for qualified candidates who are able and willing to work to protect the nation from internal crises.

 The Nigerian Air Force (NAF) was officially established by a statutory Act of Parliament in April 1964 to serve these purposes: